Sora is DALL·E for video—it's even built by the same people—and it's now available to ChatGPT Plus and Pro members.

 Of course, there's the potential for deepfakes.
 While existing video editing and AI tools already make them easy to create, text-to-video AI models could supercharge the ability of unscrupulous people to generate them with little to no effort.
 The video quality isn't quite convincing yet, but that doesn't mean it always won't be—or that some people won't try to pass off AI videos as real anyway.

-To OpenAI's credit, they have generally put in strong guardrails that make it hard to misuse and abuse their models, but the same can't be said about other services built using similar open source models.
+And while OpenAI is creating those guardrails to make it hard to misuse and abuse their models, the same can't necessarily be said about other services built using similar open source models.
 We're certainly looking at the next few years being weird while society as a whole comes to terms with fake videos being easier and cheaper to produce.

-While there's no clear timeline for that to happen, you can try out a few other text-to-video AI models today.
+If you can't sign up for Sora and want to check out a text-to-video AI model today, you have a few other options.
 Runway Gen-2 is the big name, but Google's Lumiere and Meta's Make-a-Video are both available as PyTorch extensions if you have the technical chops to run them.
 Or you can check out Zapier's list of the best AI video generators.

 Related reading: